 A background sync will run indefinitely and cannot be restarted until canceling it from the context menu.
 Canceling a background sync will stop it from monitoring future changes.

 Please note that after restarting the app, a sync will compare the whole source and destination again before monitoring for changes in background.
-While the changes for this first sync have to be confirmed by default (but they can also be skipped), background changes are always done without confirmation.
+While the changes for this first sync have to be confirmed by default, background changes are always applied without confirmation.

 Please note that changes on a volume can only be detected when they are performed from the local Mac.
-This functionality is based on a macOS feature that works best when performing file operations inside the Finder and document-based apps.
-Some Terminal commands such as
+This functionality is based on a macOS feature that works best when performing file operations inside the Finder and document-based apps and works for Terminal command such as

 move as well.
 If you find a use case that does not trigger background syncing, please visit the Contact page.